 Watts vs lumens

 How much light is enough for plants?
 That all depends upon which plants you have chosen for your aquarium.
-If you have chosen nothing but “Easy” plants, 10-20 lumen (0.25 to 0.5 watts) per litre is adequate.
-For “Medium” plants, we recommend 20-40 lumen (0.5 to 1 watts) per litre, while “Advanced” plants require more than 40 lumens (1 watt) per litre.
+If you have chosen nothing but “Easy” plants, 10-20 lumen (0.25 to 0.5 watts) per liter is adequate.
+For “Medium” plants, we recommend 20-40 lumen (0.5 to 1 watts) per litre, while “Advanced” plants require more than 40 lumens (1 watt) per liter.

-‘Sunlight peaks in the blue area of the spectrum.
-This shortwave light is used by both plants and algae.
+‘Sunlight peaks in 430-440nm the blue area of the spectrum.
+This short waves length is used by both plants and algae.
 Green light is reflected by the majority of plants.
-Aquatic plants’ photosynthetic ability is most sensitive to red light between 650 and 680 nm.
+Aquatic plants’ photosynthetic ability is most sensitive to long waves red light between 650 and 680 nm.
 Light in the infrared area (700-750 nm) cannot be used by plants.’

 The light that the human eye can see ranges between 380 and 700 nm and is called the visible spectrum.
 At the “short” end of the visible spectrum is ultraviolet (UV) light with a wavelength of between 300 and 350 nm and at the “long” end is infrared light (700-750 nm) – useless for a plants